 But it’s not all your fault.
 The folks in the know – green NGOs, big-league carbon polluters, climate scientists – are all unwilling, each group for its own reasons, to raise a five-bell, DEFCON 1 alarm.

 Brand-name environmentalists are still reeling from the spectacular failure in 2009 of what they billed as the ‘last chance’ climate summit in Copenhagen.
 They went all-in and lost, and have been afraid ever since of sounding shrill.
 Call it the Chicken Little syndrome.
 Carbon profiteers, of course, have every reason to downplay the threat.
 They have cynically spent a lot of money doing just that, whispering in our ear that the risk is doubtful and distant while the cost of acting now would be ruinous.
-And when mounting evidence forces even the most intransigent skeptics to admit that climate change is a clear-&-present danger, here’s what they’ll say: “It’s too late now, so best prepare for the inevitable.”
-That’s when Big Oil & Friends will to propose fanciful technical fixes – a billion tiny mirrors in near space, sowing the oceans with iron, locking away CO2 in subterranean vaults – to ensure business-as-usual.
+When humanity finally does acknowledge that the clock has run out, Big Oil & Friends will be the first to propose fanciful technical fixes – a billion tiny mirrors in near space, sowing the oceans with iron – to ensure business-as-usual.
 Finally, scientists are hamstrung by the codes and culture of their profession.
 Predictions and policy prescriptions both make them queasy.
 ‘Not my job’ – I’ve heard it a hundred times.
 (The media, for its part, has made things worse by manufacturing uncertainty.
 We do love a horse race.
 As for politicians, one need only remember that they are not elected by future generations.)

 In ancient Greek tragedy, hubris – a cocktail of pride and over-confidence – dooms the willful protagonist to an untimely end.
 But our modern tragedy is playing out on a larger stage, and the central character is arguably humanity itself.